-Christmas in Rio is not like your usual cold snowy affair.
+Christmas in Rio is not like your usual cold snowy affair, like in European countries.
 It is entirely possible that you might be spending a Christmas Eve in a summer dress and drinking cold beer, unlike snuggling in warm clothing holding a cup of hot cocoa.
-The cariocas celebrate Christmas in a different way, but with the same festive spirit.

 The sandy beaches and Caipirinhas take place of the snow and eggnog, and the Christmas in Rio starts by lighting the Lagoa Christmas tree.
 The city is decorated with scenes from the nativity and some decorations also feature the Santa Claus.